 In my definition of a code word I deviate slightly from the definition of gSpan [14], where code words are simple lists of edge descriptions, each of which comprises all information about the edge and the incident nodes.
-The reason is that it is not necessary to compare the attribute of the source node, except for the first edge that is added.
+This deviation is triggered by the insight that it is not necessary to compare the attribute of the source node, except for the first edge that is added.
 In other words, we may precede the sequence of edge descriptions by a character that specifies the attribute of the root of the spanning tree, while at the same time we cancel the attribute of the source node from the following edge descriptions.
 Then the general forms of code words (as regular expressions with non-terminal symbols) are:

-• Depth-First Search: $a (i_d \underline{i_s} b a)^m$ • Breadth-First Search: $a (i_s b a i_d)^m$
+- Depth-First Search: $a (i_d [n i_s] b a)^m$ - Breadth-First Search: $a (i_s b a i_d)^m$

-Here a is a node attribute and b an edge attribute. i_s is the index of the source and i_d the index of the destination node of an edge.
+In these words a is a node attribute and b an edge attribute. n is the total number of nodes in the (sub)graph and m the total number of edges. i_s is the index of the source node and i_d the index of the destination node of an edge.
 (Source and destination of an edge are defined by the relation $i_s < i_d$, that is, the incident node with the smaller index is the source.)
 Parentheses are for grouping characters; each parenthesized sub-word stands for one edge.
 The exponent m means that there are m repetitions of the group of characters to which it is attached.
+Square brackets indicate one character, the value of which is computed by the expression inside them.
+That is, in the depth-first search code word the second character for each edge is the number $n - i_s$.

 The describing properties of an edge are compared in the order in which they appear in the parenthesized expressions.
-All characters are compared ascendingly, with the exception of the underlined i_s in the depth-first search form, which is compared descendingly.
-Note that the parenthesized expressions (that is, the edge descriptions) are sorted and are concatenated afterwards to form the code word.
-It is easy to see that in this way the code word describes how the edges have been added in the search process.
+All characters are compared ascendingly.
+(This explains the expression in square brackets; alternatively one may define that i_s has to be compared descendingly here.)
+Note that the parenthesized expressions are sorted (that is, the edge descriptions are sorted) and are concatenated afterwards to form the code word.
+It is easy to see that in this way the code word describes how the edges have been added in the search.

 It should be noted that one may let spanning tree edges take absolute precedence over other edges.
-That is, the code word may start with the spanning tree edges, and only after all of them the other edges (which lead to cycles) are listed.
-Here, however, I make no such distinction of edge types.
+That is, the code word may start with the spanning tree edges, and only after all of them have been listed, the other edges (which lead to cycles) are listed.
+In my definition, however, there is no such distinction of edge types.
 The order of the edge descriptions in the code words is defined by the stated edge properties alone and thus spanning tree edges may be intermingled with edges closing cycles.
 The reason is that I want the edges to be in exactly the order in which they have been added to the (sub)graph in the search tree.
 However, one may also choose to find spanning trees first before closing cycles.
 As the ideas underlying the Gaston algorithm [12] suggest, there may be good reasons for adopting such a strategy, as it may speed up the search.